 Dual Credit courses provide both high school credit and college credit at the same time.
-These course are dependent on enrollment and Highland Community College placement test results.
+These courses are dependent on enrollment.
+Students must take and pass the Highland Community College placement test in order to earn credit for most courses.
 Dual Credit course options are NOT guaranteed from year to year.